maximelafarie/maximelafarie/README.md

-A user interface is like a joke.
-If you have to explain it then it is not that good. 🤡
+A SQL query walks into a bar, walks up to two tables and asks...
+'Can I join you?' 🤡